mmernik/net-almanac/trunk/almanac/README.txt

 "description": a human-readable description of the event.
 Must be a non-empty string.

 "tags": a comma-delimited list of tags.
-The server will automatically put any input string into this format.
+The server will automatically parse any input string into this format.
+See tagging documentation for more detail on this.

 "begin_datetime" and "end_datetime": ISO 8601-formatted dates using
 YYYY-MM-DD HH:MM:SS.
 If the input string isn't as precise, the server will